Everything you need to know before connecting your inbox.

 Will using Norian violate any NDAs I have with clients?

-No. Norian is an automated tool, no different in principle from your email client, your spam filter, or Gmail's search function.
+No. Norian is an automated tool, no different in principle from your email client, your spam filter, or your inbox's search function.
 No human at Norian ever accesses your email content.
 What we store is a one-line summary: who owes what to whom, and when.
 The underlying content of your emails is never retained.